sagemath/trac_to_gh/Issue 3167.md

 # Issue 3167: notebook -- jmol 3d plots in the dynamic live worksheet-based reference manual do not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3167

 Original creator: was